Bridge Pose -Setu Bandha Sarvangasana

 Step by step

-- Bend your knees and place your feet flat on the floor, heels close to the buttocks, hip width apart.
+- Lying on your back, place your feet flat on the floor, a comfortable distance away from the hips

-- To come out, release the arms and lower the hips down to the floor on an out-breath.
+- To come out of the pose, release the arms and roll your spine down on an out-breath

-- Pay close attention to your knees, don't allow them to splay wider than your feet as you rise upwards.
+- Pay close attention to your knees, don't allow them to fall out wider than your feet as you rise upwards.
 If you find this happens you can squeeze a yoga block between your thighs as you come up.

 Watch out for

 - As you rise up, make sure you don’t flatten the back of the neck.
 Keep the neck neutral and lift the breastbone towards the chin

 - Don't turn your neck during the pose (either coming in or out of it, or once you're in the full pose).

 - Roll your spine - you can come out of the pose by slowly coming down, vertebrae by vertabrae.
 Allow the spine to slowly roll its way down.
 You can come up again into the pose the same way.
 This is a lovely 'spine massage'.

 - You can lift one leg straight up to the ceiling.